MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 Once you’ve made the decision to use externally hosted servers, the setup is easy:

 - Select **Settings** from the left menu.
-- Select the **API Features** tab of the PlayFab Game Manager.
+- Select the **API Features** tab.
 - Select the **Use external game server provider** option.
 - Select the **Save API Features** button.

-Here, you can also set your server timeout period, which determines how often you need to call **RefreshGameServerInstanceHeartbeat** (see the following list of [PlayFab API Calls](#playfab-api-calls)) from the server, in order to tell the service to keep it in the active set.
+You can also set your server timeout period here, which determines how often you need to call **RefreshGameServerInstanceHeartbeat** (see the following list of [PlayFab API Calls](#playfab-api-calls)) from the server, in order to tell the service to keep it in the active set.

 > [!NOTE]
 > Please be aware that External Game Server Hosting is *not* designed to work in conjunction with PlayFab Custom Game Server Hosting - so turning this option *on* means that no game server hosts will be created in PlayFab.